Nowadays, everyone talks about the end of the world, allegedly predicted by the Mayan civilization.

 According to the ancient Mayan calendar, which consists of about 394-year periods, known as “baktun”, the 13th baktun finishes on December 21, 2012.
 The number 13 was sacred for this tribe.
 The calendar shows that on this day, the time “expires”.

 Moreover, the oldest calendars of the lost pre-Columbian civilization that came to light by American archaeologists do not contain any apocalyptic prophecy.
 Instead, they predict that the world will continue its course untroubled for many thousands of years.

-Apart from these omens, the calendars also reveal that the Mayans knew astronomy at least half a century earlier than we thought and that their science was not secret, reserved only for the few, but accessible for many and widespread in their society.
+Apart from this, the calendars also reveal that the Mayans knew astronomy at least half a century earlier than we thought and that their science was not secret, reserved only for the few, but accessible to many and widespread in their society.

 As described by scientists in the related article published in the journal Science, the symbols comprise at least five different calendars:

 - a calendar of 584 days based on the motion of Venus,

 - a calendar of 780 days based on the motion of Mars.